Blue Scar

-Blue Scar is a 1949 British drama film directed by documentary filmmaker Jill Craigie.
+Blue Scar is a 1949 British drama film directed by documentary filmmaker Jill Craigie and starring Emrys Jones and Gwyneth Vaughn.
 Set in a Welsh village where the mine has recently been nationalised, it focuses on the relationship between Olwen Williams, a miner's daughter who leaves the village to live in London, and Tom Thomas, who dedicates his life to working in the mine.
 With Craigie's background in documentary films with a social message, Blue Scar was designed to raise questions about the value of nationalising the coal industry.
 It was the only non-documentary film Craigie directed.

 Plot

-Olwen Williams (Gwyneth Vaughan) is a miner's daughter from a mining town in South Wales, where the mine has recently been nationalised.
+Olwen Williams is a miner's daughter from a mining town in South Wales, where the mine has recently been nationalised.
 She is keen to move on from her impoverished upbringing to a more fulfilling lifestyle.
 An opportunity is presented to her when she wins a singing scholarship to a music college in Cardiff.
-She decides to leave her hometown to take up this opportunity, which means being away from Tom Thomas (Emrys Jones), a local miner who is in love with her.
+She decides to leave her hometown to take up this opportunity, which means being away from Tom Thomas, a local miner who is in love with her.

-While Olwen is away from home, an industrial psychologist from London named Alfred Collins (Anthony Pendrell) proposes to her, and she accepts.
+While Olwen is away from home, an industrial psychologist from London named Alfred Collins proposes to her, and she accepts.
 She announces this news to Tom while attending her father's funeral following a mining accident.
 Olwen moves to London with Alfred, but is disillusioned by her new life there.